The Best Way to See Venice: A Complete Guide for First-Time and Returning Visitors

 See Venice from the Water: Vaporetto or Gondola?

-Venice is a floating city — so of course, you’ll want to experience it from the water.
+Venice is a floating city.
+So, of course, you’ll want to experience it from the water.
 But what’s the best way?

 Vaporetto (Water Bus) – Budget-Friendly and Iconic

-You can hop on a vaporetto, Venice’s public transportation boat for just a few euros.
+You can hop on a vaporetto, Venice’s public transportation boat, for just a few euros.
 Take Line 1 from Piazzale Roma or Ferrovia (the train station) all the way down the Grand Canal to San Marco.
-It’s slow, but that’s the point — you’ll pass by palaces, churches, bridges, and get the most panoramic views.
+It’s slow, but that’s the point!
+You’ll pass by palaces, churches, bridges, and get the most panoramic views.

 For example, this is the view of San Marco from the vaporetto, it is really worth taking the ride!